BigBobbas/ESP32-S3-Box3-Custom-ESPHome/README.md

 # ESP32-S3-Box3-Custom-ESPHome
- Custom ESPHome config for ESP32-S3-Box-3 with sensors and touchscreen
+ Custom ESPHome config for ESP32-S3-Box-3 with sensors and touchscreen<br><br>

+ADD IMAGE AND VIDEO DEMOS

- # Introduction.
+ # Introduction.<br>
+ This example config allows use of the touch screeen and other sensors on the ESP32-S3-Box-3 using ESPhome for use with HomeAssistant.
+The provided config is intended to be used as template for you to customise for your own purposes.
+I will provide as much detailed instruction as possible for you to achieve this.<br><br>

 ## Instalation and setup (draft)
 Due to some quirks currently with i2c on the S3box3 an installation procedure is required to enable all features.
 In this guide I will go through the steps required in order to enable all features.
 This guide assumes that you already have a working 'stock' firmware installed on the s3box that you would like to customise, to unleash more of the devices  potential.
 The s3box is quite a capapable device and NOT just a voice assistant. (a revised version of this guide will be available to install and configure on a new device out of the box - I am currently awaiting arrival of a new device in order to document this)